PittOnlineAdvisor/OnlineAdvisor_Documents/BeyondTranscripts 2024 Deployment Doc Update/Beytra 2024 Update.md

     - Develop new features locally if possible
   - The Canvas Fetch requests are blocked due to CORS configuration
     - Canvas repsonse do not contain a CORS header as the data is not meant for the public
-    - Possibly need to discuss with Pitt IT about the issue, need to be whitelisted or there needs to be some domain changes for the app
+    - Possibly need to discuss with Pitt IT about the issue, need to be whitelisted or the web app needs to be hosted on pitt.edu domain.
     - The quiz fetch code is extremely unoptimised, could use some optimisation attempts if there exists some API calls that allows to retrieve specific points for each quiz question submission
+  - The csv files used for uploads need to be formatted in a very specific way, notably the csv file cannot have an empty new line at the end of the file (excel might not show it, open the csv files with a text editor to check)
+  - The current API endpoints are set to the backend containers, might have to be changed back to localhost if localhosting the frontend
+    - Specifically the files in `beytra-fe/src/endpoints`
+    - localhost versions can be found in the old `beytra-lms` repo, but the functionalities are not updated in that